 WHAT IS TEMPTATIVA COL.LECTIVA// COLLECTIVE ATTEMPT?

 Collective Attempt is a week-long workshop at Can Serrat International Residency, an eighteen-century house in the natural park of Montserrat mountain outside of Barcelona.
-It will be held from June 28-July 5th, 2020 and is organized by curator Xavier Acarín.
-The workshop is dedicated to working on and experimenting with different notions of collaboration and collectivity.
+It will be held from July 26- August 2, 2020 and is organized by curator Xavier Acarín.
+The workshop is dedicated to experimenting with different notions of collaboration and collectivity.

 WHO IS INVOLVED?